 - 11.66 grams / 31.1 grams per troy ounce = 0.375 troy ounces

-- 0.375 x $3,000 = $1,125 melt value
+- 0.375 troy ounces x today's live spot price = the melt value of the chain

+The dealer then pays a transparent percentage of that melt value.
 The only way to get an exact number is to bring your gold in and have it tested and weighed.
 At Cash 4 Gold Trading Post, the appraisal is always free and there's zero obligation to sell.

 -